mjslamot/Snowman-Project/README.md

 # Snowman-Project
-Bonus Assignment for CS135 using Racket
+This is a Bonus Assignment for CS135 using Racket
+This project experiments with using random values to create images

+The source code cannot be published due to school regulations